elldeeone/rusty-kaspa/tcp-hole-punch/PLAN-CLEANUP.md

    - [x] Add CI job for `--no-default-features` to ensure non-libp2p build stays healthy.
    - [x] Ensure libp2p crates are opt-in via features/default-members.
 - [x] Add CI job with libp2p/all-features enabled so tests run in that mode.
 Optional: check default build’s dependency tree excludes libp2p.

 ## Wire surface (libp2p-specific)

-- NetAddress carries `services` and `relay_port` to mark nodes that can act as libp2p relays and which port to use.
-These fields are optional/backwards-compatible on the wire (zero/None defaults) and ignored by unaware peers.
+- NetAddress carries `services` (bitflags) and `relay_port` (optional u16) to mark peers that can act as libp2p relays and the port to dial.
+Tags are optional/backwards-compatible on the wire (proto fields default to zero/None) and ignored by unaware peers.
-- Libp2p/DCUtR relies on this metadata to advertise relay capability and budget inbound relay traffic; it does not affect consensus or core P2P semantics when libp2p is off.
+- Libp2p/DCUtR uses this metadata to advertise relay capability and budget inbound relay traffic; default TCP nodes behave identically, and consensus/IBD remain untouched.

 ## Notes for New Engineers